sabinpark/ECE281_CE4/README.md

 *Target met*

 ### Program
-The program begins by first loading the value of -4 into the accumulator, where -4 is equal to *Ch*.
-Next, the value within address B0 is added twice to the accumulator.
+The program begins by first loading the value of -4 into the accumulator, where -4 is equal to *C*h.
+Next, the value within address *B0* is added twice to the accumulator.
 Finally, the value in the accumulator is output to *Port 2*.  *NOTE:* a positive test value should be in the location of *B0*.
 This program also ends with an infinite loop.

 ## Program C: *Loops*